 12) When playing on Radnor High School Loop B field, the ground rule regarding the right center field brush/tree area will be the same for all teams - if the ball enters the brush area on the ground, it will be ruled a "ground rule double".
 If the ball enters the brush area on the fly, it will be ruled a home run.
 A limit of 3 home runs will be allowed per team - any subsequent balls that enter the brush/tree area on the fly will be ruled a ground rule double.

-13) When playing on Loop A field and the temporary orange fence is installed, there will be a limit of three (3) home runs for balls hit over the orange fence (but in front of the permanent retaining wall).
-After the three home runs, anything hit over the orange fence will be an out.
+13) When playing on Loop A field and the temporary fence is installed, there will be a limit of three (3) ground rule doubles for balls hit over the temporary fence (but in front of the permanent retaining wall).
+After the three ground rule doubles, anything hit over the temporary fence will be an out.
 Again, this does not pertain to any ball hit over the retaining wall - they will always be ruled a home run.

 1) Games will be 7 innings long.
 Five completed innings constitute an official game.
 (Four and one-half if the home team is ahead)

 2) Ten men constitute a team.
 At least 9 players must be present to start a game or the team forfeits.
 A team may go from 10 to 9 during the course of the game as a result of injury or player ejection.
 A team must use a catcher.

 3) Up to two EP’s (extra players) may be in the batting lineup (12 total batters) and a DH will be allowed (follow the same rules as MLB) - the DH can hit for a specific player in the field.